open-runtimes/examples/ruby/send-sms-with-twilio/README.md

 docker run -p 3000:3000 -e INTERNAL_RUNTIME_KEY=secret-key -e INTERNAL_RUNTIME_ENTRYPOINT=index.rb --rm --interactive --tty --volume $PWD/code.tar.gz:/tmp/code.tar.gz:ro openruntimes/ruby:3.1 sh /usr/local/src/start.sh
 ```

-> Make sure to replace `YOUR_API_KEY` without your key.
+> Make sure to replace `secret-key` with your key.

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
-To learn more about runtime, you can visit Python runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/ruby-3.1).
+To learn more about runtime, you can visit Ruby runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/ruby-3.1).

 ## 📝 Notes
  - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).